Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits

 Watch For:

 These only work on round knobs, not levers.
-Some models may be tricky for caregivers with arthritis or hand weakness to remove quickly—practice is key.
+Some models may be tricky for caregivers with arthritis or hand weakness to remove quickly, so practice ahead of time.

 A less secure but easier access option for caregivers: